canokaue/ImmunoLynk/README.md

 Model built using Keras and OpenCV2 to detect stripes on the image and determine the test results automatically from the uploaded and processes image.

-Full code found in VeereshShringar's [repo](https://github.com/VeereshShringari/COVID-testing).
+Full code found in [Veeresh Shringar's repo](https://github.com/VeereshShringari/COVID-testing).

 A very simple legacy implementation done at the MIT Hackathon is located at result_recognition_old/, though it's not used anymore.